tagview/coffeescript-style-guide/README.md

 name = "Vegeta"
 ```

-Use interpolation instead of contatenation.
+Use interpolation instead of concatenation.

 ```coffeescript
 # Bad